openvinotoolkit/open_model_zoo/models/public/text-recognition-resnet-fc/text-recognition-resnet-fc.md

       - L - confidence distribution across alphanumeric symbols:
         "[s]0123456789abcdefghijklmnopqrstuvwxyz", where [s] - special end of sequence character for decoder.

-The network output can be decoded by [simple decoder](../../../tools/accuracy_checker/accuracy_checker/adapters/text_recognition.py).
+The network output decoding process is pretty easy: get the argmax on `L` dimension, transform indices to letters and slice the resulting phrase on the first entry of `end-of-sequence` symbol.

 ## Legal Information